mattfedd/mattfedd.github.io/_posts/2016-06-11-week-3-mundane-rain.markdown

 A real high class sushi bar would not be this cheap, but even this common-grade sushi in Japan is better than most every sushi I've had in the US.
 It's all _oishii_ (delicious), as the Japanese say.

 A quick note on the words for "delicious".
-The common word is 美味しい, pronounced おいしい/oishii.
-A less formal word is _umai_, which sometimes gets shorted to _umehhhhh_.
+The common word is 美味しい, pronounced おいしい/_oishii_.
+A less formal word is うまい/_umai_, which in casual conversation sometimes becomes _umehhhhh_.
 Regardless, it's still spelled with the same characters, just a tiny bit different: 美味い.
 So if you see those characters in writing, you have to be able to differentiate between the two pronunciations.

 While I'm talking about languages, there's one more phrase I learned this week. おさきにしつれいします, or _osakinishitsureishimasu_.
 It's something that you say when you're leaving work early, and acknowledges that you're leaving while other people are still working.
 It took me about a day of practicing to get it fluent.
 Regardless, I haven't had the opportunity to say it, since I never leave early.
 I just say _otsukuresamadesu_, which is what you're supposed to say at the end of the day while leaving work.